RubenAlvarezGJ/RTOS-Sim/README.md

 # RTOS-Simulator

-This is a RTOS (Real-Time Operating System) kernel simulator written in C++ loosely inspired by the FreeRTOS Kernel.
-I wanted to learn how real-time operating systems differed from traditional operating systems so I decided to write a lightweight kernel simulator that mainly focuses on task-creation, scheduling, and memory management within a simulated environment.
+A lightweight Real-Time Operating System (RTOS) kernel simulator written in C++, loosely inspired by the FreeRTOS Kernel.
+This project simulates core RTOS concepts like task creation, preemptive priority-based scheduling, round-robin execution, and dynamic task management.

 ## Key Features
-- **Custom Task Objects**: Task objects represent a simulated task in the rtos and are associated with a priority, state, step counter, and code to execute.
+- **Custom Task Objects**: Each task has its own name, priority, state (READY, RUNNING, BLOCKED, SUSPENDED), step counter, and logic function.

-- **Preempitive Priority-Based Scheduling**: Tasks are managed in ready queues organized by priority level.
-Higher priority tasks preempt lower priority ones.
+- **Preemptive Priority-Based Scheduling**: Higher-priority tasks preempt lower ones.

-- **Round-Robin Scheduling**: For tasks with equal priority, simulated CPU time is divided equally in round-robin fashion.
+- **Round-Robin Scheduling**: Equal-priority tasks share simulated CPU time in a rotating fashion.

-- **Memory Pool**: Used to simulate memory management and task specific stack allocation.

-- **Task Lifecycle Management**: Tasks progress through simulated steps.
-When a task completes all steps, it is removed from its ready queue marking its completion.
+- **Simulated Memory Pool**: Each task gets a simulated stack allocated from a memory pool.
+- **Dynamic Task Creation**: Tasks can create new tasks at runtime from within their own logic.

+---

 ## Architecture Overview

 ### `RTOS`
-This is the main API interface.
-Used by the user to create tasks and start the scheduler.
+Main API interface.
+Provides methods to create tasks and start the scheduler.

 ### `Scheduler`
-Handles task scheduling and execution:
-- Organizes tasks into multiple priority queues
+Manages ready lists and selects which task to run.
+Implements:
-- Uses fixed-priority preemptive scheduling
+- Fixed-priority preemptive scheduling
-- Implements round-robin for equal-priority tasks
+- Round-robin for equal-priority tasks
+- Idle task fallback

 ### `Task`
-Includes:
+A simulated thread-like object.
+Contains:
 - Task name and priority
-- Step count for simulation
+- Step count to simulate task progression
-- Status (BLOCKED, READY, RUNNING, SUSPENDED)
+- State
-- A function pointer to the task logic
+- Function pointer to simulate user-defined task logic

+---

 ## How It Works

 1. **Task Creation**
     ```cpp
     rtos.createTask("TaskA", 3, exampleTask); // This creates a task of priority 3 and adds it to the ready queue.
+    ```

 2. **Scheduler Invocation**
     ```cpp
-    rtos.startScheduler(); // This starts the scheduler and begins executing tasks based on priority level.
+    rtos.startScheduler(); // Begins task execution.
+The highest-priority READY task is selected at every tick.
+    ```

 3. **Task Execution**
 Tasks are executed for a number of steps.
 Each tick may result in task switching, either due to preemption or round-robin rotation.
+When a task completes all of its steps, it is removed from the ready queue, marking its completion.

 4. **Task Function Structure**
 All task functions follow this format for the purpose of simulation: